ktravers/ktravers.github.io/_posts/2017-02-20-how-oo-design-saved-our-css-and-site-performance.md

 - **Encapsulated:** self-contained with minimal dependencies
 - **Maintainable:** easy to work with, which is especially important for smaller dev teams like ours

 [Learn.co](https://learn.co) is built on a Rails backend, and Rails strongly encourages writing code in an object-oriented paradigm.
-But how does object orientation apply to stylesheets?
+But how does that apply to stylesheets?
 As good Rubyists, we tried to follow object orientation with our CSS, but we were doing it wrong.
 To illustrate, let’s take a look at our old stylesheets directory tree.

 ![Stylesheet Directory Tree]({{ site.baseurl }}/assets/css-tree.png "Stylesheet Directory Tree")